Post Production - High End Commercial Retouching & Compositing

 Vintage Sinclair Station.
 This privately owned space turned vintage Sinclair gas station museum has the aesthetic of a simpler time.
 I wanted to compliment that by combining soft natural light in combination with ambient interior lighting and off camera flash.
 Furthermore, I simplified the surrounding environment by removing a nearby lake house and very distracting tree.

-Automotive Photography Retouching
+Automotive Photography High-End Retouching & Compositing

 Below, you’ll find a series of select commercial automotive images that I’ve photographed as well as retouched.